 Note: The federal Military Selective Service Act requires most males between the ages of 18 and 25, who reside in the United States, to register with the Selective Service System.
 Those who are subject to the Act and fail to register are ineligible to receive all student aid funded by the federal student aid, state sources, or a public post-secondary institution.
 See “Military Selective Service Act” in the Military & Veterans Information & Services chapter for additional information.

 Financial aid recipients are required to meet academic and degree progress standards set forth in the Satisfactory Academic Progress Policy.
 The Financial Aid Office measures academic progress at the end of each term after grades are finalized.

-For more information about academic progress, see the Satisfactory Academic Progress (SAP) website.
+For more information about academic progress, see the Satisfactory Academic Progress (SAP) or Financial Aid websites.

 Loans and Grants

 Students who demonstrate financial aid need may be eligible for loans or grants.
 They will be considered for one or more of the following programs: